Your Guide to a Durable Power of Attorney in CA

 Using the California statutory form for power of attorney (Probate Code Sections 4400-4409) is not required, but it provides a reliable framework that financial institutions and healthcare providers readily accept.

-How to Create a Durable Power of Attorney in California
+How to Set Up Your Durable Power of Attorney in California

 Creating a valid durable power of attorney in California involves several important steps.
 While it is possible to prepare these documents using statutory forms, working with an experienced estate planning attorney ensures the document accurately reflects your wishes and meets all legal requirements.